 Nihonbashi is a business and commercial district that is located in Chuo ward of Tokyo.
 It is situated about 10 min walk from JR Tokyo station, one of the main transportation hubs of the metropolitan city.
 This area developed as a center of transportation and trade during the Edo period.
 Even today, it is home to a range of famous companies and giant shopping malls such as the main office of Bank of Japan and Mitsukoshi main store.

-While it gives an impression as a modern district full of business buildings, still you can see some sign o the traditional days, with the presence of historical architecture and Japanese restaurants that have a long history.
+While it gives an impression as a modern district full of business buildings, still you can see some signs of the traditional days, with the presence of historical architecture and Japanese restaurants that have a long history.
 Ningyocho(人形町) refers to a neighborhood in Nihonbashi area that once flourished along with a number of Kabuki theaters and traditional puppet shows.
 It is still home to interesting tourist attractions such Suitengu Shrine, a historical Shinto shrine dedicated to the safe arrival of babies.
 Nihonbashi Bridge is a symbolic structure where you can join an exciting river cruise taking you to a popular tourist attraction tour along the Sumida river!

 In this article, New Tokyo” refers to the following areas: Shinjuku (新宿)/ Shibuya (渋谷)/ Roppongi (六本木)/ Roppongi (六本木) / Odaiba (お台場).
 These tourist hotspots are famous for their futuristic looks, skyscrapers and crazy nightlife.